zPeanut/Hydrogen/README.md

 ## Features

-There are currently 9 out of 26 modules included in Phosphor.
+There are currently 9 modules included in Phosphor.
-The 26 modules are all being ported from the previously mentioned MCP client over.
+More modules are all being ported over from the previously mentioned MCP client.

-Current Modules are:
+The current included Modules are:
 -  AutoClicker
 -  TriggerBot
 -  Eagle